urish/angular-moment/CONTRIBUTING.md

 #### grunt test

-`grunt test` executes (as you might thought) the unit tests, which are located in `test.js`.
+`grunt test` executes (as you might thought) the unit tests, which are located in `tests.js`.
 The task uses the **karma** test runner to executes the tests with the **jasmine testing framework**.
 This task also checks the coding using **jshint**.

 #### grunt build

-This task updates the minified version of the code (angular-moment.min.js).
+`grunt build` updates the minified version of the code (angular-moment.min.js).
 It also checks the code using **jshint**.

 ## Contributing/Submitting changes